jamalhansen/personal-goals/README.md

 ## To Do This Week
 - [X] Extract blog urls from CodeNewbie chat
 - [X] Create CodeNewbie Blogroll
+- [X] Read code on Python Thursday
+- [ ] Expand on my 2016 plan

 ## Short Term Tasks
 - [ ] Create a Python script to use the accomplishments file to generate a weekly update blog post on [JamalHansen.com](http://jamalhansen.com)
 - [ ] Write a blog post about my goals flow
+- [ ] Work on problems at 4clojure.com
+- [ ] Prepare for Living Clojure reading group
+- [ ] Write an intro to my Clojure journey blog post

 ## 2015 Goals
 - [ ] Have a joyful Holiday Season